 Investing in real estate is all about maximizing your profit.
-If you’re a landlord, you’ve probably enjoyed a passive income for some time.
+If you’re a landlord, you’ve probably enjoyed the passive income.

 However, holding onto a rental property for too long can come with risk.
 But how can you tell it’s the right time to sell your rental property?

-Choosing the absolute perfect time to sell your rental property can feel like picking the winning lottery numbers—a gamble.
+Choosing the absolute perfect time to sell can feel like picking the winning lottery numbers — a gamble.